tom-foley/HTML5Controls/README.md

 - Move clicked item into input box on click.

 ## ImageGallery TODO
+-   Add option for image descriptions
 -   Add Lazy Loading/AJAX Loading option.
   -   If set to true, only 3 pictures will load on page load an all others will load on an individual basis only when needed.